d-kuro/claude-code-mcp/README.md

 ### Common Issues

-**Q: Are all tools really available by default?**
+**Q: Are all Claude Code tools available?**
-A: Yes!
-All 16 Claude Code tools work immediately without any configuration.
+A: 14 of the 16 Claude Code tools are available immediately.
+The Task and exit_plan_mode tools are not supported due to MCP architectural limitations.

 **Q: What security measures are in place?**
 A: Built-in path validation, command sanitization, and resource limits protect your system.